 Your basement is likely full of rarely used items, like Christmas decorations and that extra set of china passed down from grandma.
-So, when it comes time to pack those things and move them to storage, you will need to make some decisions as to what is valuable and what is not.
+So, when it comes time to pack those things and move them to storage, you will need to make some decisions as to what is worth keeping and what is not.
 In any event, you should always plan to pack early if your basement has a lot of items to move.
 Once you get organized and decide what to take and what to toss, then consider the type and quantity of packing materials needed.
 Keep in mind delicate items like antiques, glassware, souvenirs, artwork, and holiday decorations.

 1. Get Organized